nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

     ```

 Note: It is possible that a major version update will require extra changes.
 Remember to always check the specific documentation for the version update and follow the provided instructions.

+## 7 Version upgrade from 6.25.0 to 6.26.0

+### 7.1 Using a configuration backup

+The Security Server Sidecar can be upgraded to a new version by creating a backup of the Security Server configuration on the container with the old version and restoring the backup on a new container running the new version following the steps below:

+1. Create a backup of the Security Server sidecar configuration via the Admin UI and download the tar file to a safe location.

+2. Optionally, create a backup of the messagelog and operational monitoring databases and archived log records from the old container.

+    ```bash
+    supervisorctl stop xroad-proxy xroad-opmonitor
+    sudo -iu postgres pg_dump -d messagelog -Fc -f <messagelog db dump file>
+    sudo -iu postgres pg_dump -d "op-monitor" -F c -f <op-monitor db dump file>
+    ```

+3. Run a new Security Server sidecar image version 6.26.0 and restore the backup inside the container.
+Note that the internal and admin UI and internal TLS certificates will be overwritten by the ones restored from the backup.

+    ```bash
+    sudo -iu xroad /usr/share/xroad/scripts/restore_xroad_proxy_configuration.sh -F -f <backup file>
+    ```

+4. Optionally, restore the messagelog and operational monitoring databases backup.

+    ```bash
+    supervisorctl stop xroad-proxy xroad-opmonitor
+    sudo -iu postgres pg_restore -d messagelog -c <messagelog db dump file>
+    sudo -iu postgres pg_restore -d "op-monitor" -c <op-monitor dump file>
+    supervisorctl start xroad-proxy xroad-opmonitor
+    ```

+5. Stop the Security Server sidecar container version 6.25.0. and switch over to the sidecar container version 6.26.0, making sure the new Security Server sidecar container address matches the old Security Server sidecar address so that other security servers and information systems can reach the new container.

+Note!
+The backup file does not include X-Road admin user account(s) or remote database credentials (stored in `/etc/xroad.properties`) so you need to take care of moving these manually.

+### 7.2 In-place upgrade

+Alternatively, you can manually upgrade the X-Road Sidecar packages while the Docker container is running by following the steps below:

+1. Update and upgrade the packages in the Security Server sidecar container:

+    ```bash
+    supervisorctl stop all
+    echo "deb https://artifactory.niis.org/xroad-release-deb focal-current main" >/etc/apt/sources.list.d/xroad.list && apt-key add '/tmp/repokey.gpg'
+    apt-get update && apt-get full-upgrade
+    supervisorctl start all
+    ```

+Note (1) It is strongly recommended to have a backup of the Security Server sidecar and databases to avoid a loss of data in case of a failure in the upgrade process.

+Note (2) It is possible that a major version upgrade will require extra changes.
+Remember to always check the specific documentation for the version upgrade and follow the provided instructions.

 ## 7 Monitoring